Northern Tasmania Region

 |Accommodation and Food Services||5,080||4,926||+154||+232.6||-100.4||+21.4|

 |Financial and Insurance Services||1,457||1,590||-133||+75.1||-59.5||-148.3|

 |Health Care and Social Assistance||10,891||9,110||+1,781||+430.1||+825.9||+525.1|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2012/13 and 2017/18 in Northern Tasmania Region in 2017/18 shows the three industries with the highest regional competitive effect in Northern Tasmania Region relative to Tasmania were:
+An analysis of employment (Total) change between 2014/15 and 2019/20 in the Northern Tasmania Region shows the three industries with the highest regional competitive effect in the Northern Tasmania Region relative to Tasmania were:

 The three industries with the lowest regional competitive effect were: